Shk-Haseeb/C4-Minimax/README.md

 ## Connect 4 AI (Minimax + Bayesian + Narration)

 This project was built to reinforce foundational AI concepts by implementing an intelligent agent that plays Connect 4 against a human.
-The goal was to apply classic algorithms from an Intro to AI course and integrate them into a functional, user-facing application.
+The goal was to apply classic algorithms from the Intro to AI course (DATA15001) and integrate them into a functional, user-facing application.
 For GUI, I went with the classic Tkinter interface.

 ### What It Does